 First of all it makes traveling so much easier, more convenient and even safer.
 Use taxi apps, find directions, restaurants, hotels, etc on Google Maps, translation apps and so on.

-If you have read my blog posts with everything you need to know when you travel to Uganda, you also know that WiFi in Uganda is NOT reliable and very slow.
+If you have read my blog posts with everything you need to know when traveling to Uganda in 2022, you also know that WiFi in Uganda is NOT reliable and very slow.
 Don’t rely on WiFi, buying a sim card is easy and CHEAP!
+And above all a local prepaid sim card for Uganda makes you save a lot of money on expensive roaming charges.

 Mobile internet operators in Uganda